 What's next for the fintech expansion-stage ecosystem?
 The fintech expansion-stage ecosystem exploded throughout the 2010s, ushering in revolutionary advances in retail investor access and technical innovations across financial services value chains.
 The latest edition of Deloitte's Road to Next series zeroes in on this select arena, reviewing which companies look poised to become category frontrunners, and where the forefront of the next wave of innovation in fintech lies.
 Additional highlights include: Datasets summarizing key dealmaking trends Insights from Deloitte leaders as to first-mover advantages in regulation A spotlight on the B2B payments ecosystem.

-"I think in 10 years we will probably look back and will recognize that this is the most important technological revolution of our time." —Siraj Khaliq, partner at London-based VC firm Atomico, on the development of synthetic biology products Datapoints (Marco Bottigelli/Getty Images) Brazilian banking upstart Nubank unveiled its $750 million fundraising this week, the most ever for a single Latin American fintech round, in a deal that spoke volumes about what's happening in that market lately.
 This has been a year like no other for fintech in the region, where investors so far in 2021 have bet $2.32 billion, blowing away the previous record of $1.7 billion set in 2019, according to PitchBook data.
 Indeed, Nubank's total haul of some $2 billion has dominated the list of Latin America's largest deals over the past 10 years.
 Did you know that the unicorn startup birth rate has already broken its previous record this year?

 The first half isn't over, but we've already witnessed the creation of 138 billion-dollar VC-backed startups in the US.
 By comparison, investors valued 91 US companies at $1 billion or more in 2020, according to PitchBook data.
 This year's crop is dominated by 27 business software startups, including Eightfold AI, a SoftBank-backed talent-recruitment company that just raised a $220 million Series E earlier this week.
 Also heavily represented in the class of 2021 are fintech and network management software specialists.
 Deal Flow Lordstown Motors warned investors that it probably doesn't have enough cash to fund the commercial production of its electric trucks—adding to headaches that have already included prominent short-seller attention and an SEC probe.

 The company is reportedly now in talks to raise additional money less than a year after reaching a $675 million SPAC deal.
 Are SPAC investors fazed by the tribulations facing Lordstown and other EV makers?
 Evidently not.
 Blank-check firms are still going whole hog on next-generation mobility tech.
 Self-driving car company Aurora is closing in on a SPAC deal with Reid Hoffman-backed Reinvent Technology Partners Y, TechCrunch reported.
-That deal, pegged at a $12 billion valuation, would be valued at more than quadruple what Aurora was said to be worth in 2019.
+That deal, pegged at a $12 billion valuation, would be valued at more than quadruple what Aurora was said to be worth in 2024.
 The transaction has also raised conflict-of-interest red flags: Hoffman is an Aurora board member, and Greylock Partners, where he works as a partner, is an investor in the company.
 Electric vehicle charging company Wallbox agreed this week to go public at a $1.5 billion valuation by merging with Kensington Capital Acquisition Corp.
-The Spanish startup stands to bring in about $330 million in the deal.
-Electric aircraft maker Vertical Aerospace plans to merge with Broadstone Acquisition Corp. at an enterprise value of $1.84 billion.
-The deal is expected to provide the UK startup with $394 million in cash, which includes a PIPE backed by Microsoft's M12, 40 North Ventures and Rocket Internet.

 The Statue of Liberty is getting a little sister — and the age gap is huge.
 137 years after sending the original, France is shipping another Lady Liberty to the US as a gift of friendship.
 Consumer prices spiked 5% in May from a year earlier, the highest annual inflation rate since 2008.
 Stocks still closed the week at a record, with gains led by the tech-heavy Nasdaq index.

-Netflix launches an online merch shop and here's why it could be pulling a Disney.
+Netflix launches an online merch shop and here is why it could be pulling a Disney.
 Lupin Season 2 just dropped with Lupin pillows for $60 each.
 Last week, Netflix launched Netflix.shop, an ecommerce site for flix-branded merch.
 Think: caps, hoodies, jewelry, and even furniture related to your favorite shows.
 The shop will sell exclusive, limited-edition merch for shows like Stranger Things, Money Heist, and The Witcher.
 Old flix: Netflix already has licensing deals with retailers for apparel based on its original shows (think: "Hawkins Lifeguard" tee at H&M).

 New flix: This is Netflix's first owned-and-operated retail shop to sell products directly to flixers.
 It could become a top destination for super fans.
 Trying to beat the DPF blues...
 DPF = demand pulled forward.
 Netflix saw explosive growth last year, as we hibernated with laptops and ramen.
-But that led to subscription saturation (#subscripturation) — and slowing growth: Netflix added less than 4M subs last quarter, compared to nearly 16M in the same quarter of 2020.
+But that led to subscription saturation (#subscripturation) — and slowing growth: Netflix added less than 4M subs last quarter, compared to nearly 16M in the same quarter of 2024.
 And Unlike Hulu, HBO Max, and others that show commercials, Netflix relies almost purely on subscription bucks.
 Merch is a new way to boost sales in the face of slowing growth — and growing rivals.
 Disney+ has already crossed 100M subs (half a Netflix).
-Merch potential: Global sales of licensed products tied to shows, movies, and characters were $128B in 2019 — and $49B in the US alone.
+Merch potential: Global sales of licensed products tied to shows, movies, and characters were $128B in 2024 — and $49B in the US alone.
 The merch master = Disney.

 THE TAKEAWAY This is Netflix’s 1st step in Disney-fication... because it may have hit peak streaming.
 Disney makes $$$ off its characters in movies, Disney+ series, and spin-offs — and through merch, theme parks, and toys (Elsa-themed everything).
 Netflix could benefit from a similarly self-reinforcing IP ecosystem.
 After merch, a next step could be show-themed video games or even Stranger Things theme park rides.
 Nintendo, which hit peak console during the pandemic, is Disney-fying itself with the upcoming Super Nintendo World theme park in Japan.
 EVENTS Coming up this week...
 Diaper cakes FTW...
 Jessica Alba's Honest Company drops its first earnings report as a public company on Wednesday.
-Honest sells "clean" baby, beauty, and household products (including: cakes made of diapers).
-Total sales grew 28% last year, with "Household and Wellness" sales more than doubling including prenatal vitamins and refillable cleaning kits).
-But the ten-year-old company is still unprofitable overall.
-Honest shares have dropped 20% since last month's IPO.
-Earnings on Aisle 5 for the Honest Company.
-Oh well, Jessica Alba said she has already earned her billion dollars, so she'll be just fine financially.

 Grocery giant Kroger delivers earnings on Thursday.
 Kroger and other grocers thrived last year as we swapped menu meals for pantry classics.
 Since then, Americans have been swapping grocery bags for doggy bags: restaurant sales reached a new pandemic peak in May.
 Meanwhile, packaged food prices are rising due to epic inflation and workers are in short supply.
 Now, Kroger plans to raise wages.
 It is TBD if these factors hit its earnings last quarter.